IceHe/lib/snips/books/designing-data-intensive-applications.md

 - On top of snapshot isolation, **SSI adds an algorithm for detecting serialization conflicts among writes and determining which transactions to abort**.

 **Decisions based on an outdated premise** _( 基于过期的条件做决定 )_

+- _We observed a recurring pattern : a transaction reads some data from the database, examines the result of the query, and decides to take some action ( write to the database ) based on the result that it saw._
+- _To be safe,_ the database needs to assume that any change in the query result ( the premise ) means that writes in that transaction may be invalid.
+    - In order to provide serializable isolation, the database must **detect situations in which a transaction may have acted on an outdated premise _( 前提 )_ and abort the transaction in that case**.
+- _How does the database know if a query result might have changed?
+There are two cases to consider:_
+    - **Detecting reads of a stale MVCC object version ( uncommitted write occurred before the read )**
+    - **Detecting writes that affect prior reads ( the write occurs after the read )**

+**Detecting stale MVCC reads** _( 检测是否读取了过期的 MVCC 对象 )_

+- _Recall that_ snapshot isolation is usually implemented by **multi-version concurrency control (MVCC)** .
+- The database **needs to track when a transaction ignores another transaction's writes due to MVCC visibility rules**.
+    - **When the transaction wants to commit, the database checks whether any of the ignored writes have now been committed.**
+    - **If so, the transaction must be aborted.**
+- _omitted…_
+- By **avoiding unnecessary aborts**, SSI preserves snapshot isolation's support for long-running reads from a consistent snapshot.

+**Detecting writes that affect prior reads** _( 检测写是否影响了之前的读 )_